Kyeongbin-Tom/logp-tpsa-analysis/README.md

 - Supports the hypothesis that higher polarity (TPSA) reduces lipophilicity (LogP).

 ## 🧠 Model Interpretability (SHAP Analysis)
+To better understand how the Random Forest model predicts LogP values, we applied **SHAP (SHapley Additive exPlanations)**.

+The SHAP summary plot illustrates how each molecular descriptor influences the model's predictions.
+It allows us to quantify feature importance and determine whether a feature increases or decreases the predicted LogP.

+### 🔍 Key Insights
+- **TPSA** shows a strong negative impact on LogP, supporting our original hypothesis.
+- **MolWt** and **AromaticProportion** also play important roles in the prediction.
+- SHAP enhances model transparency and helps bridge machine learning with chemical interpretability.

 ## 📈 Visualizations

 ### TPSA vs LogP